 SharePoint also has very powerful searching capabilities when compared to sales literature.
 And SharePoint can be associated with any record type.
 Out of the box Sales Literature is only be linked to campaigns, products and competitors.
 (Plus campaign activities.)

 Another thing to consider might be the storage location and capacity.
 Sales literature will reside in your Dynamics 365 instance.
 Whereas SharePoint will be on your SharePoint server.
-This might be significant if using Dynamics 365 in an online environment when storage limits might apply.
+This might be significant if using Dynamics 365 in an online environment when storage limits / costs might apply.

 Access to documents may also be a consideration.
 Sales literature will only be available to the those users that have Dynamics 365 licenses.
 In some organizations more users could have access to SharePoint, some of which might not be users of Dynamics 365.
 Therefore SharePoint can potentially make the documents available to a wider audience.